 - Account manager

 You’ll be able to filter the results by this information, and compare results from different segments:

 File Formats: Data can be uploaded in CSV, XLS or XML format.
-These are the excepted file formats.

 Sample data files